Operator Journal

 Interactive class model for score logic, action decisions, architecture trace, and live experiments.

-Working pilots and teachable prototypes that show how I pressure-test new GTM logic before it hardens into a longer-term operating model.
+Working pilots and teachable prototypes that show how I stress-test GTM logic before it hardens into a long-term operating model.

 Intent extraction and partner infrastructure for GTM agencies moving from manual qualification to cleaner signal routing.See Case Study Layer →

-Follow-up engine for technical sales training, retention, and stronger coaching loops after the first meeting.See Case Study Layer →
+Follow-up engine for technical sales training, retention, and stronger coaching loops after first meetings.See Case Study Layer →

 Interactive lecture model for teachable GTM architecture, live decision practice, and executive-facing system explainability.View Live Demo →